 We wanted to share with you the Enemy Kitchen project's latest incarnation as part of Chicago's Smart Museum’s exhibition “Feast: Radical Hospitality in Contemporary Art”.
 According to Michael Rakowitz's website:

-The website lists all the project's many great ways of reaching people, including contact with American veterans of the Iraq War.
+"Enemy Kitchen is an ongoing project begun by Michael Rakowitz in 2004.
+Collaborating with his Iraqi-Jewish mother, he compiles Baghdadi recipes and teaches them to different public audiences".The website lists all the project's many great ways of reaching people, including contact with American veterans of the Iraq War.
 Veterans are playing a key note with Enemy Kitchen in 2012.
 Here's the story from Chicago's Time Out:

 "The juxtaposition of veterans and Iraqi food—and the conversation that it could spark—is exactly what artist Michael Rakowitz was counting on when he began to assemble the players for the Enemy Kitchen food truck, which debuts as part of the Smart Museum’s upcoming show “Feast: Radical Hospitality in Contemporary Art,” but will roll on as an actual working food truck thereafter.